 Lifestyle changes can make a big difference but when you suffer with adrenal fatigue or stress-induced hypothyroidism, you will need supplements too.

-Homeopathic remedies can help your recover quicker, restore hormone balance, reduce inflammations and address the chronic stress that started it in the first place.
+Even more so, homeopathic treatment can help your recover quicker so that your body can use those supplements as building blocks to restore hormone balance, reduce inflammations and address the chronic stress that started it in the first place.